 Has it been a while since things have “clicked” for you?
 Sometimes, you reach a point in life when it feels like all your searching and trial and error don’t pay off.
 Take time to slow down and reset your focus.
 While you’re busy trying to make all the pieces fit, “The Maker” is trying to show you the big picture.
 He’s drawing your attention to the details of each piece.

 Put first things first.
 Define your borders.
-Groups similar pieces together.
+Group similar pieces together.
 Work on one area at a time.
 Start with what’s easy.
 God can help you make things click.
 It’s amazing how those small victories provide all the encouragement you need to keep pushing towards completion.

 We’ve been hearing a lot about change recently at our church.
 It seems God is calling us both corporately and individually to new things.
 Sometimes change is sudden and God brings about miraculous transformation in a matter of moments.
 Often though, change can be a long arduous process that God calls us to play a significant role in.